rhashimoto/wa-sqlite/README.md

 The default build produces ES6 modules + WASM, [synchronous and asynchronous](https://github.com/rhashimoto/wa-sqlite/issues/7) (using Asyncify) in `dist/`.

-## JouneyApps instructions
+## PowerSync instructions

 Note as per above that this is known to compile under Debian.

 MacOS initially complained about OpenSSL config.
 Compiling on MacOS may be possible with additional config, but this is currently unknown.